mattyowl/RSSMOSPipeline/README.md

 * pg0900 Ne (2x2 binning)
 * pg0900 Xe (2x2 binning)
 * pg1300 Ar (2x2 binning)
+* pg1300 Ar (1x2 binning)
+* pg1300 Ne (1x2 binning)
 * pg1300 CuAr (2x2 binning)
 * pg1800 Ne (2x2 binning)

-More can be added relatively easily (see the `rss_mos_create_arc_model` script), but there is no documentation on this yet.
+More can be added relatively easily (see the `rss_mos_create_arc_model` script, which will print instructions when you run it).

 The quickest way to check the wavelength calibration is to inspect the `arcTransformTest*.png` and `skyCheck_SLIT*.png` files, found under `reducedDir/OBJECT_MASKID/diagnostics/`.
 The former show the transformed arc spectrum compared to the reference model, while the latter plot the sky signal extracted from each science frame for each slit, with the reference wavelengths of prominent sky lines shown as vertical dashed lines for comparison.
 If these don't line up, then an additional (or revised) reference model is needed.

 The size in Angstroms of any offset from prominent sky lines in each final stacked spectrum is logged in `reducedDir/OBJECT_MASKID/diagnostics/skyWavelengthCalibCheck.csv`.
 As well as the median offset